al-chang/boston-blue-bike/log/LOG.md

 The goal of this project is initially to create an interactive map of Boston.
 Since Blue Bike stations span all across the greater Boston area I needed to create a map file that would represent the region.
 Through research, I learned the easiest way to do this would be using the geojson file format.
 However I quickly ran into obstacles when I could not easily find existing geoJSONs for Boston's neighboring cities.
 Enter the OpenStreetMaps API.

-Following advice found in [this stackoverflow post](https://gis.stackexchange.com/questions/183248/getting-polygon-boundaries-of-city-in-json-from-google-maps-api), it is possible to extract a geoJSON from OpenStreetMaps for any city that they have defined boundaries of.
+Following advice found in [this stackexchange post](https://gis.stackexchange.com/questions/183248/getting-polygon-boundaries-of-city-in-json-from-google-maps-api), it is possible to extract a geoJSON from OpenStreetMaps for any city that they have defined boundaries of.
 This made it very easy to collect geoJSONs.

 ## 2/24/2023 - Map Data Cleaning